wp-plugins/wp-ultimate-recipe/readme.txt

 == Changelog ==

+= 2.1.6 =
+* Feature: Ability to chat with us from your Settings or FAQ page
+* Fix: Issue in minified JS file causing problems on some websites

 = 2.1.4 =
 * Fix: Problem with adjustable servings
 * Fix: Use of non-gzipped minified assets to avoid PHP problems